privet-kitty/cl-competitive/README.md

 ## Style
 Currently I don't introduce any name spaces (packages) in each file.
 This is due to the circumstance unique to the competitive programming: one-file-per-submission.
 It is somewhat troublesome to manage many packages on a single file (especially when modifying inserted code).
 This style may change in the future, however.

-On portability: I try not to abuse non-portable code though I sometimes resort to SBCL's extension and behaviour: e.g. declaration as assertion, extensible sequence, `sb-kernel:%vector-raw-bits`, `sb-c:define-source-transform`.
+On portability: I try not to abuse non-portable code though I sometimes resort to SBCL's extension and behaviour: e.g. declaration as assertion, bivalent streams, extensible sequence, `sb-kernel:%vector-raw-bits` and `sb-c:define-source-transform`.
 To my knowledge, every competition site adopts SBCL.

 ## Test environment
 - latest SBCL (x64, linux)